CMP Solid Subframe Raising Bushes. The Pro's & Con's

 - Lastly: Given the springs are mounted on the upper control arms the control arm itself can be analysed as a simply supported beam between two hinge connections.
 Therefore, as the suspension is loaded up there is a reaction at either end (subframe & RTA).
 In addition to the driveline and lateral forces, the sprung weight of the car also acts to cause bushing deformation at the subframe bushes and between resulting in further geometry changes, body roll, etc etc.

-In short, stepping up to solid subframe bushes has many positives for handling and from first hand experience running these in our daily driven M3 for the last few years, does not impact much at all on Noise Vibration or Harshness (NVH) as everything mounted to the subframe is still isolated by it’s own respective bushings eliminating the transfer of diff whine or just harshness from the wheels.
+In short, stepping up to solid subframe bushes has many positives for handling and from first hand experience running these in all our E46's for the last few years, does not impact much at all on Noise Vibration or Harshness (NVH) as everything mounted to the subframe is still isolated by it’s own respective bushings eliminating the transfer of diff whine or just harshness from the wheels.